E-Scores for (In)Correctness Assessment of Generative Model Outputs

-which is an e-value under exchangeable data for any non-negative function $f$ \citep{gammerman1998learning}.
-Lastly, since our e-scores satisfy \cref{eq:size_distortion} under this worst-case setting, they also satisfy \cref{eq:size_distortion} under any post-hoc $\alpha$.
+Lastly, since our e-scores satisfy \cref{eq:size_distortion} under this worst-case setting, they will satisfy \cref{eq:size_distortion} under any post-hoc $\alpha$.
 We summarize this theoretical result below, and provide the detailed derivation in \cref{appsec:theory}.

-\begin{theorem} If the test and the calibration prompts are exchangeable, then, our proposed e-scores in \cref{eq:e_score,eq:combined_e_score} upper bound the size distortion (marginal over the test and the calibration prompts) by 1, as in \cref{eq:size_distortion}. \end{theorem}
+\begin{restatable}{theorem}{theoremsizedistortion} If the test and the calibration prompts are exchangeable, then, our proposed e-scores in \cref{eq:e_score,eq:combined_e_score} upper bound the size distortion (marginal over the test and the calibration prompts) by 1, as in \cref{eq:size_distortion}. \end{restatable}